Download link: https://info.mrtlab.com/video/techvdo/130530.exe

 In fact, we can set a larger block size to write faster, such as 128.
 Usually, we try writing with relatively larger block size.
 If write error occurs, then retry writing with relatively smaller block size.

-t of this option is unselected, ie track MAP files will be read.
+After selecting "Ignore track bitmap files", the track bitmap files will be ignored.
+The default of this option is unselected, ie track MAP files will be read.
 If MAP files indicate that there is a bad sector, then this bad block will not to be performed write attempt.
 Skipping these bad blocks or uninitialized sectors can improve writing speed.
 Numbers of head and track to be written are determined by file name.
 The format of file name is: track number _ head number. trk .